chicagopcdc/linkml-data-dictionary/markdown_model_generated/age_at_genetic_analysis.md

 # Slot: age_at_genetic_analysis

-The age, in days, of the subject at the time of this analysis.
+The age (in days) of the subject at the time of this analysis.

 URI: [https://w3id.org/pcdc/model/age_at_genetic_analysis](https://w3id.org/pcdc/model/age_at_genetic_analysis)